 “This program is the outcome of that challenge,” Dr. Paller said.
 “We are incredibly grateful to Drs.
 Kavitha and Sanjay Gandhi for their visionary recognition of the importance of these efforts and for generously funding our Innovation Grant Program.”

 150 Years of Women at Northwestern

 The 2019-2020 academic year marks a century and a half since Northwestern University began admitting women in its undergraduate programs.
-It also marks 150 years since Mary Harris Thompson, MD, became the first woman to earn her medical degree from Northwestern.
-She went on to found the Chicago Hospital for Women and Children, the first hospital staffed by female physicians and devoted to women’s and children’s health.
+It also marks 150 years since Mary Harris Thompson, MD, became the first woman to receive a degree from Northwestern’s medical school.
+She founded the Chicago Hospital for Women and Children, the first hospital staffed by female physicians and devoted to women’s and children’s health.
 She also founded the Woman’s Hospital Medical College, which filled the educational gap for hundreds of women who earned medical degrees.
 Dr. Harris Thompson was the first woman surgeon in Chicago and one of the most famous surgeons—male or female—in the country at the time.
 Today, women comprise 52 percent of the MD entering class at Feinberg and 50 percent of incoming residents.

 The concept of pairing clinicians and scientists was also meaningful to Kavitha and Sanjay on a personal level.
 The two clinicians want their gift to celebrate two inspiring women in science and medicine: their mothers.